IQSS/dataverse-puppet/example/masterless.md

 ###Prerequisites

-* The module is tested on Centos 6 and Ubuntu 12 and 14, so make sure that is installed on your host machine.
+* The module is tested on Centos 6 and Ubuntu 12 and 14 with Puppet agent 3.x.
+Installations on other platforms may fail.
 * It is preferable the machine you are targeting is 'clean': no other software is installed on it.
 If there is, it probably does not matter, but there may be conflicts if you already have R, Java, Glassfish, PostgreSQL or Solr installed.